VU-Programming/OOFP-snake/README.md

 functionality in 1.3 which is not seen by other students in the peer review of 1.2.
 If you already implemented reverse mode, do not just disable reverse mode, remove any code that deals with it.
 Keep your code as simple and readable as possible.
-You code will be reviewed by your fellow student according to the clean code guidelines.
+You code will be reviewed by your fellow student according to the clean code guidelines(to be published).
 Please read these and try to produce code with no offenses.

 If your implementation is more than 400 lines long (including empty lines), then some-